Souta-kun/dbz-aoe-web/README.md

 # DbzAoe

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1, Bootstrap 4.6 and Firebase.

+## Implementation

+Use of components, services, observables, modules, pipes, rxjs.

+This projects use:

+- LazyLoad
+- NgRx

 ## Development server